 The Legislative Building is home to the Washington State Legislature and the offices of the Governor, Lieutenant Governor, Secretary of State, and State Treasurer.
-Completed in 1928, the Legislative Building has the tallest free standing masonry dome in North America and houses the world's largest Tiffany chandelier.
+Completed in 1928, the Legislative Building is crowned with the tallest freestanding masonry dome in North America.
+The interior is decorated with Tiffany chandeliers and clad in marbles from five countries.
 The tour of the Legislative Building includes the North Foyer, Rotunda, State Reception Room, and Legislative Galleries.
-This tour is targeted to all groups and last approximately one hour.

 Free, guided public tours of the Washington State Legislative Building (Capitol Building) are available daily and are open to everyone.
 Tours begin at the Tour Information Desk, which is located on the second floor of the Legislative Building, just inside the main entrance doors.
 Tours are available on a first-come, first-served basis.
 If you are a group of 10 or more, please reserve space in advance by calling the State Capitol Tour Office at (360) 902-8880.
 Advanced reservations are limited to 20 spaces per tour.

 Public tours last approximately 50 minutes and begin on the following schedule:

 |Mon – Fri||10 a.m.||11 a.m.||12 p.m.||1 p.m.||2 p.m.||3 p.m.|

 The Legislative Building's weekday hours are 7:30 a.m. to 5 p.m.
 Weekend hours are 11 a.m. to 4 p.m.
 The Legislative Building is closed on Thanksgiving, the day after Thanksgiving, Christmas and New Year's Day.